iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### resolver.verifyCredential(credential, options, fail_fast, issuer) ⇒ <code>Promise.&lt;void&gt;</code>
 Verifies a `Credential`.

-This method resolves the issuer's DID Document and validates the following properties in accordance with `options`:
+This method resolves the issuer's DID Document and validates the following properties in accordance with the given `options`:
+- the semantic structure of the credential,
-- The issuer's signature
+- the issuer's signature,
-- The expiration date
+- the expiration date,
-- The issuance date
+- the issuance date.
-- The credential's semantic structure.

 If you already have an up to date version of the issuer's resolved DID Document you may want to use `CredentialValidator::validate` in order to avoid an unnecessary resolution.

-# Warning
+### Warning
  There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
 `credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
 These should be manually checked after validation, according to your requirements.

-# Resolution
+### Resolution
 If `issuer` is null then this  DID Document will be resolved.
 If you already have up to an up to date version of this document you may want to instead use `CredentialValidator::validate`.

-# Errors
+### Errors
-If the issuer's DID Document cannot be resolved an error will be returned immediately.
-Otherwise an attempt will be made to validate the credential.
-If any validated condition is not satisfied an error will be returned.
+Errors from resolving the issuer DID Document will be returned immediately.
+Otherwise, errors from credential validation will be returned according to the `fail_fast` parameter.

 **Kind**: instance method of [<code>Resolver</code>](#Resolver)